 Talk Thirty to Me Episode Twenty Two: Fuck Millennials and Their Selfish Tendencies

-This week, Turg and Randy take on the third of four episodes discussing how the Millennial generation is viewed by society, in specific…
+Join Turg and Randy as they take on the third of four episodes discussing how the Millennial generation is viewed by society, in specific…

 As a generation Millennials are straight up selfish beings.